Ian Constable Lecture

 The Ian Constable Lecture is an annual lecture given in Perth, Western Australia.

 It honours the contribution and achievements of Professor Ian Constable, an Australian ophthalmologist and the founder of the Lions Eye Institute in Perth.

-The Lecture has been given since 2000.
+The University of Western Australia lecture has been given since 2000.

 Years

 2000s

 2000: The inaugural Lecture was presented on 4 October at the University of WA's Octagon Theatre by Professor Joseph Vacanti, the John Homans Professor of Surgery at Harvard Medical School and Massachusetts General Hospital (MGH) and Director of the Wellman Surgical Laboratories, Laboratory for Tissue Engineering and Organ Fabrication, and Pediatric Transplantation at MGH.
+The lecture was title 'Tissue engineering: 21st Century tissue repair'.

 2001: The 2001 Lecture was presented on 19 September at the University of WA's Winthrop Hall by Dr Nadia Rosenthal, European Molecular Biology Laboratory, Italy.
 The Lecture was 'How to build a better muscle'.

-2002: The 2002 Lecture was presented on 18 September at the University of WA's Octagon Theatre by Professor Bob Williamson, Director of the Murdoch Childrens Research Institute at the Royal Children's Hospital in Melbourne on 'The Impact of Human Genetics on Medicine - Genes, Ethics and the Community'.
+2002: The 2002 Lecture was presented on 18 September at the University of WA's Octagon Theatre by Professor Bob Williamson, Director of the Murdoch Children's Research Institute at the Royal Children's Hospital in Melbourne on 'The Impact of Human Genetics on Medicine - Genes, Ethics and the Community'.

 2003: The 2003 Lecture was presented on 10 September at the FJ Clarke Lecture Theatre at the QEII Campus of the University of WA by Professor Mandyam V Srinivasan, Professor of Visual Science and Director of the Centre for Visual Science at the Australian National University, on 'Insect Vision Navigation - applications in defence systems and planetary exploration'.